Things to Do at Lavender Fields

 Velo Grablje Village Fields

-Explore the most accessible and photographed lavender fields surrounding this charming abandoned village, offering panoramic views and traditional stone architecture
+The most accessible and photogenic lavender fields, surrounding this charming abandoned village with stone houses

 Practical Information